Jbrenton191/RNAseq_splicing_pipeline/README.md

 ## 1.
   Create the conda environment using:

-  conda env create --name NAME --file FILE
+  conda env create --name NAME --file nextflow_qc.align_env.yml

   This can take around 5-15 min to build.
   To activate the environment: